This whole wheat pizza dough is soft, chewy and crispy all at the same time. Super easy to whip up and can be made in less than an hour!

 Ingredients

-- Stir together yeast mixture and let foam.
+- Proof the yeast.
 Mix water, yeast and sugar in a small bowl.
 Cover with plastic wrap and let sit until it begins to foam, about 5 minutes.

 - Prepare dough.
 Add yeast mixture, 2 Tablespoons oil, honey and salt to large bowl.
 Add 2 cups flour and knead with dough hook or by hands until combined.
 Then add 1/4 cup more flour at a time and knead until dough is smooth, soft and just a bit sticky.
 Then knead about 3-5 more minutes.

 - Let dough rise.
 Roll into a ball and rub a little oil around the dough.
-Place into a bowl and cover with plastic wrap.
+Place into an oiled bowl and cover with plastic wrap.
 Let rest for 20-60 minutes, or until the dough puffs up a bit.

 - Roll out the dough.
 Preheat oven to 450°F and sprinkle flour on the counter.
-Cut dough in half and roll it out with a rolling pin (or toss) until 1/4-inch thick and 12-inches wide.
+Cut dough in half and roll it out on the lightly floured surface with a rolling pin (or toss) until 1/4-inch thick and 12-inches wide.

 - Assemble your pizza.
 Lightly brush oil onto a pizza stone or large baking sheet and place dough on top.
 Spread sauce on top of dough and add your favorite toppings.